Chemical database: Conformation

 Search by matching 3D conformation of molecules or by specifying spatial constraints is another feature that is particularly of use in drug design.
 Searches of this kind can be computationally very expensive.
 Many approximate methods have been proposed, for instance BCUTS, special function representations, moments of inertia, ray-tracing histograms, maximum distance histograms, shape multipoles to name a few.

 Examples

 Large databases, such as PubChem and ChemSpider, have graphical interfaces for search.
 The Chemical Abstracts Service provides tools to search the chemical literature and Reaxys supplied by Elsevier covers both chemicals and reaction information, including that originally held in the Beilstein database.
 PATENTSCOPE makes chemical patents accessible by substructure and Wikipedia's articles describing individual chemicals can also be searched that way.

 Suppliers of chemicals as synthesis intermediates or for high-throughput screening routinely provide search interfaces.
 Currently, the largest database that can be freely searched by the public is the ZINC database, which is claimed to contain over 37 billion commercially available molecules.

 Descriptors

+All properties of molecules beyond their structure can be split up into either physico-chemical or pharmacological attributes also called descriptors.
+On top of that, there exist various artificial and more or less standardized naming systems for molecules that supply more or less ambiguous names and synonyms.